sandhawke/nav-spa/README.md

 through).
 You also need to include a link.rel=start to the one that's the starting empty state.

-Example "path" shows this in action, with a slight variable of the colors example.
+Example "path" shows this in action, modifying "colors" by adding this

-The difference is this added code:
+code:

 ```js
 nav.customPath = { parse, unparse }